benshimonz/V1/README.md

 * _'Old People'_ is defined as an encapsulation of all people born before 1920
 * _'Old males'_ is defined as an encapsulation of all males born before 1920
 * _'Red things'_ is defined as an encapsulation of all things which have a property 'color' with value 'red'
-* _'Japanese'_ is defined as an encapsulation of all people with Japanese citizenship and all companies registered in Japan
+* _'Sarnorian'_ is defined as an encapsulation of all Sarnorian subjects and all guilds registered in Sarnor

 An encapsulated entity in a query will show as an aggregate entity in the query's result.
 It won't 'disassemble' into the entities it encapsulates.